 Yellow often represents sunshine, happiness, and radiance, which are adjectives we’d all love to use more often.
 Yellow fruits and vegetables contain essential vitamins and minerals that have the power to reverse damaged skin cells.
 They also have a phytochemical called bio-flavonoid, sometimes referred to as Vitamin P. Vitamin P helps break down Vitamin C and helps to provide the necessary amounts that the skin needs to replenish itself.
 These yellow fruits and vegetables also house powerful antioxidants that combat illness and heart problems.
 Often, people tend to invest in skincare products and creams when they actually just need to eat more yellow food.
 These yellow fruits and veggies have more retinol properties than any over-the-counter beauty regime.

-If you’re ready to improve your skin, diminish wrinkles and improve your overall health, here are 10 yellow fruits and vegetables plus recipes that will do just that!
+If you’re ready to improve your skin, diminish wrinkles and improve your overall health, here are 10 yellow fruits and vegetables plus recipes from the Food Monster App that will do just that!

 Bananas are one of the more obvious, but favorite yellow fruit there is — they’re sweet, filling and filled with vital potassium.
 Bananas are a major storehouse of vitamin A, B, C, E as well as zinc, potassium, and magnesium.
 They also consist of amino acids that help fight allergies.
 B6 is also present, which is an antioxidant that prevents premature aging and it’s a natural moisturizer!
 They’re also known to reduce swelling.
 As you can now see, the benefits of bananas are truly great.
 It’s even better that they can be eaten in some many delicious recipes.